nicholaswmin/automap/README.md

       updates a value while it's in the process of being modified by client A as part of a transaction.
       Retries are not currently implemented.

+[^2]: Maybe Sting lives here.
+Lots of fan-mail.
+      This isn't your run-of-the-mill apartment building.

 <!--- Badges -->